hivtools/hint/docs/GenericChart.md

 GenericChart has these sub-components:
 - **DataSource**: used to select a dataset to display in the chart for a given datasource.
 There could potentially be multiple datasources per GenericChart (e.g. one for each of X and Y axis), but for Input Time Series, we only have one.
 'Data source', for which the available datasets are 'ART' and 'ANC Testing'.
 Selecting a new data set, or loading the component with default datasets selected, causes the component to invoke the store to fetch any datasets which have not yet been fetched.
 - **Filters**: this is the same Filters component used elsewhere in HINT.
 There is one Filters component per data source.
 Currently, we use filter options defined in the dataset response itself, as for other datasets in HINT.
 We could potentially customise filters for other applications of GenericChart e.g. some filter options might not be available for some charts.
-- **Plotly**: an implementation which combines provided chart data and metadata as a jsonata template to a full plotly configuration and loads it using the Plotly library.
+- **Plotly**: an implementation which combines provided chart data and metadata as a JSONata template to a full plotly configuration and loads it using the Plotly library.
 This is very similar to the Chart component in comet.
 Minor changes from that impleentation are that we are using the `newPlot` method instead of `react` to accommodate updates to chart height when the number of subplots change due to filter changes (particularly are level), and we are using a more light-weight Plotly distribution, plotly-js.basic-dist.

 ### Generic Chart Metadata